 Since this is the first communication, you can use a warm tone and friendly, helpful language.
 However, make sure you're also straightforward and provide lots of details to avoid confusion.
 Give the client a specific number of days to pay their invoice, or give them an exact date on which it's due — 30 days is a customary period.

-Here's a sample letter (debt collection following initial service) to use as a template:
+Here's a sample of the first letter (debt collection following initial service) to use as a template:

 Re: Final Invoice, Invoice #123-001 from [Your law firm name]